Chapter 2 DaSEH Infrastructure

 2.5 Codeathon Resources

-In addition to the modules, we have resources available that are covered during our codeathon.
-This link also includes our introduction, conclusion slides, and slides about running standups to get people talking about their work.
+In addition to the modules covered in the online course, we cover some content during our codeathon.
+You can find these materials on Google Drive, including our introduction, conclusion slides, and slides to accompany “stand-ups” to get people talking about their work.

 2.5.1 Codeathon Slides

-Code Review This resource includes the basics of how to do code review on GitHub, include the use of GitHub issues.
+- This resource includes the basics of how to do code review on GitHub, including the use of GitHub issues.

 2.5.2 Codeathon Schedule